open-make/BUAgrant_OSH/discussion_doc.md

  # Work packages

- ## WP1: analysis of existing workflow and infrastructures (line 2)
+ ## WP1: analysis of the hardware landscape in the BUA (line 2)

- - Search and define specific hardware piece that were well dessiminated in their community (buridan paradigm, airtrack system, and others), analyse the dessimination process.****
+ - Define specific hardware piece that were well dessiminated in their community, analyse the dessimination process.

- - Design and run a Survey of researchers (cross domain) about their habits in production and dissemination of hardware, pain point, existing solutions.
+ - Design and run a Survey of researchers (cross domain) about their habits in production and dissemination of hardware, tool used, needs, pain point, existing solutions.
+Also assess the recognition system in use (hiring process).
  (done via lime survey provided by the HU CMS).
-Analyse answers and run comlete response via direct interviews.
+Analyse answers and run complementary analysis via direct interviews.

- - Analyse resutls and refine our plan of WP2 and WP3 accordingly, especially look for a strategy to facilitate the adoption  of the developed workflow in the different communities.
+ - Analyse resutls and refine our plan of other WP accordingly, especially look for a strategy to facilitate the adoption of the developed workflow in the different communities.

- ##  WP2: Towards FAIR ~~and open source~~ hardware (line 1)
+ ##  WP2: Towards FAIR hardware (line 1)

 ### Introduction

 We want to propose a publication system for hardware.
 Our work will essentially be to create a novel and specific approach for academic hardware certification.
 On the other hand, we will build on the FAIR principles developed for data and on the software citation group outputs to integrate the certification system into an hardware publication system.
 We will Register and Archive the hardware documentation using workflows who have been used for software and data, while Awareness and rewards will be achieved using specific metadata schemes and indicating contribution roles in author lists.

 >A publication system aims: